agile-rails/agile-rails/README.md

         search: Body text striped of html code for text searching
         ar_user_id: Owner of the note
   ```
-Combination of two source files and localisation data makes application
+Combination of three source files and localisation data makes application
 data entry program.
 Application data entry program implements all data
 entry operations on a database:<br>
 <li>add new document<br>